Jazz - what is it? You could discuss that for hours on end nowadays - the music has absorbed so many influences.

 HEROES (guitar etc.)

 Over the years I have grown to love Jim Hall's playing.
 As I have learned about jazz music over many years and arrived at my own perspective on the qualities needed to be a good jazz player, I have come to the view he is one of the great jazz musicians of all time.
 He is unique in the sense that he has created a very personal, instantly recognisable jazz guitar style quite distinct from anyone else.
 Furthermore, his sense of form, structure, beauty and balance when soloing, based on compositional devices, put him at the highest level of jazz improvising.
 I think in many ways Pat Metheny has developed the Jim Hall approach, in his own unique style.
 Bill Frisell is another guitarist influenced by Jim Hall but who has created a totally individual, personal approach to music which is very special.
-Both are great players.

 I much admire Canadian Ed Bickert and Gene Bertoncini is another wonderful guitar player (see links).